Pump it!

 D.F.
 Wouda Steam Pumping Station, Lemmer, The Netherlands

-He showed me the huge boilers that produce the steam, explained how it then made its way to the pumps, and let me look into the apparatus where the water would be pushed through when the system was firing on all cylinders.
+I was even able to look into the apparatus where the water would be pushed through when the system was firing on all cylinders.

 D.F.
 Wouda Steam Pumping Station, Lemmer, The Netherlands